 For #2, check out this KB article to verify the web service credential being used in the data connection in the Gateway application.

-For #3, it is recommended that the Gateway to be installed on a dedicated machine to ensure it has sufficient resources to run integrations.
+For #3, it is recommended that the Gateway be installed on a dedicated machine to ensure it has sufficient resources to run integrations.
 In terms of system specs, we can only provide the minimum requirements, depending on the organization's usage, you may need to beef up the machine accordingly.
-Below is the minimum requirements that is required for the Gateway machine.
+Some hints that you may be coming across a configuration issue include

 Task Details Stuck in Spinning